“A song recital by the luminous American mezzo-soprano Sasha Cooke is always an event…”

 MORE ABOUT SASHA!

-Ms. Cooke has sung at the Metropolitan Opera, San Francisco Opera, English National Opera, Seattle Opera, Opéra National de Bordeaux, and Gran Teatre del Liceu, among others, and with over 90 symphony orchestras worldwide frequently in the works of Mahler.
-In 2022 Ms. Cooke was appointed at the Music Academy of the West as Co-Director of the Lehrer Vocal Institute.
-Her album how do I find you was nominated for a 2022 Grammy Award for Best Vocal Solo Album.
+Ms. Cooke has sung at the Metropolitan Opera, San Francisco Opera, English National Opera, Seattle Opera, Opéra National de Bordeaux, and Gran Teatre del Liceu, among others, and with over eighty symphony orchestras worldwide, frequently in the works of Mahler.

 MYRA HUANG, PIANO